tnglemongrass/git-identity-checker/README.md

 - Written in Kotlin, Gradle, ...

 ### Where is the code?
-- All the logic is in `src/main/kotlin/com/github/TimeCheckinHandlerFactory.kt`
+- All the commit check logic is in `src/main/kotlin/com/github/CheckinHandlerFactory.kt`
 - The plugin components are registered in `src/main/resources/META-INF/plugin.xml`

 ### Debugging